 How many drivers will be competing?

-Our objective is to have more than 50 drivers competing in Spec MX-5 during 2019.
-Each event should have 10-20 participants, with more than 20 attending the National Championship.
+50 cars competed in the 2020 series.
+Our objective is to have more than 75 drivers competing in Spec MX-5 during 2021.
+Each Marquee event is designed have 15-20 participants, with more than 20 attending the National Championship.

 What license(s) are required?

 An SCCA or a NASA full competition license will be required for all drivers depending on the event.
 Note that if you have either of these licenses, obtaining the other is relatively straightforward.
-If you are not currently licensed, the series may be able to arrange a licensing school through our partners Level Up Racing (SCCA) and Winding Road Academy (NASA).
+If you are not currently licensed, the series may be able to arrange a licensing school through our partner Level Up Racing (SCCA).
 Early application is recommended.

 Can I run individual races?

 Yes!
-We will have a set of Spec MX-5 Challenge Marquee events for drivers who want to do single events with strong competition.
-Or you can pick a personally convenient group of events and tracks to run with either SCCA or NASA.
+We will have a set of Spec MX-5 Challenge Invitational events for drivers who want to do single events with strong competition.
+Or you can pick a personally convenient group of events and tracks to run with either SCCA or NASA regionally.

 What does the series do to ensure fair competition?